MatrixMind-cloud/azure-arc-hybrid-cloud-demo/README.md

 For Powershell with Azure-Cmdlets use `Connect-AzAccount`

+Create a copy of the globals environment template file `scripts/globals.env.ps1.dist` and save it under `scripts/globals.env.ps1.
-Fill in the Subscription name details in `scripts/00_az_commons.ps1`, this file will be included into all further steps and ensures that the main Resource Group for this project is present as well that the Subscription you chose is used by default.
+Fill in the Subscription name details and other specific overrides.
+This file will be included into all further steps automatically.

 > Step 2